 2. All you need is a book

 If you want to inspire a young author, books make the perfect Christmas gift.
-And why not present your child with a creative space that's all their own – a notebook or journal for them scribble down story ideas, invent incredible characters or even draw pictures of the places where they want to set their story.
+And why not give your child with a creative space that's all their own – a notebook or journal for them to scribble down story ideas, invent incredible characters or even draw pictures of the places where they want to set their story.
 A writer's notebook is a private place where they can gather their inspiration, so don't go sneaking a peek when they’ve gone to sleep on Christmas Eve!

 3. Santa’s story

 Everyone knows that Father Christmas eats the mince pies on Christmas Eve and leaves the crumbs behind.
 But how about Father Christmas leaving behind the first line of a story too?
 Tear out a scrap of paper from a diary showing the date ‘December 24th’ with the handwritten line, “Looks like being another busy night…” When your child finds this near fireplace, ask them to finish Father Christmas’s diary for the busiest night of his year.

 Making a mash-up story that mixes together characters from different books, films and TV shows can be a lot of fun.
 Cut out pictures of different characters from your Christmas TV guide and create a Christmas story that brings them all together.
 How about Sherlock Holmes and Doctor Who teaming up to solve a Christmas mystery on Coronation Street?
 Encourage your child to let their imagination run wild as they write their mash-up story.

 5. Make it fun